malwwaX/malwwa/README.md

 then put all those files together in one folder.

-before using this you agree to the tos of our discord server.
+before using this you agree to the tos thats in our discord server.